MicrosoftDocs/azure-devops-docs/docs/report/analytics/what-is-analytics.md

 If you want to develop your own widget based on the Analytics Service, see [Create an Analytics widget for VSTS](../extend-analytics/example-analytics-widget.md).

 ## OData
 The Analytics Service is fully accessible via OData.
-If you would like to prepare custom queries and tooling with our OData API, see[Extend on Analytics](../extend-analytics/index.md)
+If you would like to prepare custom queries and tooling with our OData API, see [Extend on Analytics](../extend-analytics/index.md)

 ## Power BI
 [Power BI](https://powerbi.microsoft.com) is a suite of business analytics tools.
 Use it to do ad-hoc analysis, produce beautiful reports, and publish for enterprise consumption.
 We have created a Power BI Desktop connector which simplifies pulling data from the Analytics Service.